img 8772

 Sony TA-4650 VFET Amplifier Service & Reliability Enhancement

-I’m reluctant to use the word ‘sexy’ when it comes to hi-fi gear because it’s weird.
-If I were to use it though, it would definitely apply to this baby Sony TA-4650 VFET amplifier!
+I’m reluctant to use the word ‘sexy’ when it comes to hi-fi gear but if I were to, it would apply to this baby Sony TA-4650 VFET amplifier!

 img 8742